klessydra/T13x/README.md

 <img src="/pics/Klessydra_Logo.png" width="400">

-# KLESSYDRA-T13 INTRELEAVED MULTITHREADED PROCESSOR
+# KLESSYDRA-T1 INTRELEAVED MULTITHREADED PROCESSOR

 Intro: The Klessydra processing core family is a set of processors featuring full compliance with RISC-V, and pin-to-pin compatible with the PULPino Riscy cores.
-Klessydra-T13 is a bare-metal 32-bit processor fully supporting the RV32IM from the RISC-V ISA, and one instruction from the Atomic "A" extension.
+Klessydra-T1 is a bare-metal 32-bit processor fully supporting the RV32IM from the RISC-V ISA, and one instruction from the Atomic "A" extension.
 'T1' further extends the instruction set with a set of custom vector instructions.

-Architecture: T13 as its T0x predecessor vesions is also an interleaved multithreaded processor (Aka, barrel processor).
+Architecture: T1 as its T0 predecessor is also an interleaved multithreaded processor (Aka, barrel processor).
 It interleaves three hardware threads (harts).
 Each hart has it's own registerfile, CSR-unit, and program counter, and they communicate with each other via software interrupts.

-Fencing role of the harts: The harts in our IMT archtiecture play an essential fencing role to avoid pipeline stalls.
-One role is to fence between registerfile RD & WR accesses, thus never having data-dependency pipeline stalls.
-The other is to fence between the execution and fetch stage, thus avoiding the need to perform any pipeline flushing.
+Fencing role of the harts: The harts in the IMT archtiectures of Klessydra play an essential fencing role to avoid pipeline stalls.
+One role is to fence between registerfile read and write accesses, by interleaving threads to sit between the read and write stages thus never having data-dependency related pipeline stalls.
+The other is to fence between the execution stage where branch instructions and jumps are handled and the fetch stage, thus avoiding the need to perform any pipeline flushing.
+Once the number of harts becomes less then the required baseline required to create a fence, in that case the data dependency checker and the branch-predictor turn on in order to avoid data and control hazards.

-The T13 extends further the T0x versions by supporting superscalar execution between the units in the execute stage, it supports some hart bypass logic to minimize the stalls in high latency instructions.
-It also introduces a custom mathematics coprocessor, to accelerate the executuon of the vector instructions.

 <p align="center">
 <img src="/pics/Klessydra-T13x.png" width="600">